nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * AB3 did not have a `alias` feature.
 * A new class `AliasMap` is created to handle the mapping.
 * As `AliasMap` is stored in `UserPrefs` which is stored as a json file as `preferences.json`, users are able to modify the mapping directly.
 Hence an additional check is added to ensure that the alias mapping is valid when starting the application.

+### UI improvement
+* There is a significant change from the initial UI of AB3 to the final UI to make the application more visually appealing.
+* We considered many color choices and UI design and actively asked for feedback from all members in the team, and some of our friends also to reach the finalized design for the UI.
+* The `CommandBox` is changed so that the input can be split into multiple line, which increases the readability for the user.
+Although the code for the custom command box came from an online source, it was extremely difficult to find this source code.